CodeFreezeAI/xcf/README.md

-# XCF : XCodeFreeze : Xcode Automation with MCP and AI
+# xcf : XCodeFreeze : Xcode Automation with MCP and AI
 - xcf is an MCP Server written in Swift
 - uses stdio
 - easy to use and install